alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Feb-22: Design data structure for multiple Game-UI-plans
 - 2024-Feb-22: Consider display strategy for users to setup Game-UI on preview window
+- 2024-Feb-22: Consider Game-UI-setter secdion placing and UI structure for reusability in all game-types